OctopusDeploy/docs/docs/runbooks/runbook-examples/databases/restore-rds-mssql-s3-database.md

 ## AWS Prerequisites

-* An AWS RDS SQL Server Instance.
+* An AWS RDS SQL Server instance.
 * A SQL backup stored in an S3 bucket.
 * An AWS Identity and Access Management (IAM) Role to access the bucket.
 * The SQLSERVER_BACKUP_RESTORE option added to an option group on the DB instance

 For more information on setting up AWS RDS instances for native backups, please see https://aws.amazon.com/premiumsupport/knowledge-center/native-backup-rds-sql-server/.

-## Create the Runbook
+## Create the runbook

 1. To create a runbook, navigate to **{{Project, Operations, Runbooks, Add Runbook}}**.
 2. Give the Runbook a name and click **SAVE**.